-In this guide, we will demonstrate how to mechanically fix your EPDM flat roof installation.
-This method ensures a watertight and neat finish and offers an alternate installation method for this high performance solution.
-Please download the full guide in PDF format or read online using the 'Download Now' button.
+![]() In this guide, we will demonstrate how to mechanically fix your EPDM flat roof installation.
+This method ensures a watertight and neat finish and offers an alternate installation method for this high-performance solution.
+If you choose this method, please give the team a call and we will ensure you have everything you need.
+What you will need:

 At all perimeter edges and upstands, the RUSS (Reinforced Universal Securing Strip) needs to be mechanically attached to the substrate for the membrane to adhere to.

 Please note the fixing pattern as shown.
-The distance between the strips is approximately 1 metre apart, maximum.
+The distance between the strips is approximately one metre apart, maximum.
 The higher the wind uplift, the closer the strips need to be.
-Please ask a member of Permaroof for guidance.
+Please ask a member of PermaRoof for guidance.

 The membrane is applied from the centre of the roof out towards the perimeter edges.
 Fold the membrane inwards to the central area, exposing the RUSS.